Timeless (radio network): History

 Satellite Music Network (later taken over by ABC) started the Stardust format in 1981 in the Chicago area, and Eddie Hubbard was one of its first DJs.

 Past personalities include Jack Davis, Joe Lacina, Jerry Mitchell, Ted Ostrem, Dave Rafferty, Patty Pratt, Larry Carolla, Ron Baxley and Bud Buschardt.
 The name "Stardust" was taken from a 1927 song called "Stardust" composed by Hoagy Carmichael and performed by Mitchell Parish.
 For most of its history Stardust was an adult standards format, focusing on the big band era in its early years and evolving over the years to include more oldies and adult contemporary music.
 The format was called "Unforgettable Favorites" on the air for a while until ABC's Memories, another satellite format from the same company, began using the term.
 Stardust became "Timeless Classics" and continued to use the term until early in 2007.
 Among the artists who have recorded standards in recent years that were included in the format: Paul Anka, Michael Bublé, Ray Charles, Manilow, Bette Midler, Ronnie Milsap, Ronstadt, Carly Simon, John Stevens, Rod Stewart, B. J. Thomas, Jamie Cullum, Debby Boone, and Steve Tyrell.

 In Summer 2006, Stardust changed to a new sound with the end of Memories, adding a number of that format's songs.
 The "Unforgettable Favorites" feed was still active as The Christmas Channel on a seasonal basis until 2014.

-Close Down
+Closedown

 On November 12, 2009, the staff at parent company Citadel Media says that "Timeless" was losing affiliates and became less attractive to advertisers.
 Citadel Media President John Rosso said it would be discontinued as of February 13, 2010.